 Will Bambee help my business with its internal HR processes?

 Yes.
-Our HR experts will help you create compliant policies, procedures, and documents customized for your company - employee handbooks, onboarding packages, arbitration agreements, and more.
+Our HR experts will help you create compliant policies, procedures, and documents customized for your company - onboarding packages, performance management, and much more.

 Can Bambee help me with existing government claims? business with its internal HR processes?